“Should I commit to SEO or Google Ads? Or both?”

 - After 1 year, you decide to expand into two nearby cities.
 You won’t be putting up physical locations, so you launch two new ad campaigns for roofing in each of those cities.
 You could try to create a local landing page or pay for a virtual mailbox, but Google Ads is your most straightforward option.

 There you have it.
 Keep in mind, competition is probably the biggest factor determining how quickly you can move from spending on Google Ads to solely investing in SEO.
 If you’re in an incredibly competitive local market, you may need to invest in both for quite some time.
+All in all, understanding your market competition is crucial, and resources that explain how to assess your competitive landscape can provide valuable insights.

 Do Google PPC Ads Help or Impact Organic SEO?